squ1dd13/CLEO-iOS/README.md

 ### Installation
 1. Find a script that you want to use.
 2. Navigate to the GTA app's data folder.
 This will be a folder in `/var/mobile/Containers/Data/Application`.
 If you are using Filza, you are looking for a folder displayed as `GTA: SA`.
 If not, the folder name will be the app's UUID.
-(Therefore, it's easiest to use Filza for this.)
+(Therefore it's easiest to use Filza for this.)
 3. Open the `Documents` folder inside the app data folder.
 4. Create a folder named `CLEO`.
 It may be a good idea to bookmark this folder so you can find it again later easily.